The Cliffsofmoher Euthanized On Track After Melbourne Cup

 “He’s the latest in a long line of dead horses.
 Cliffsofmoher was spotted looking very agitated moments before the start and has now been killed after fracturing his right shoulder in the Melbourne Cup.
 Before they’ve even finished maturing, these 500-kilogram animals are forced to race at breakneck speeds while being whipped and pushed past their limits, supported on ankles as small as those of humans.”

 They continued, detailing some of the exact causes of deaths of the 119 horses that died on Australian race tracks between August 2017 and July 2018.
-“They die of cardiac arrest, haemorrhaging, ruptured aortas, and broken necks, legs, or pelvises,” adding that many horses and bred for racing that are ultimately abandoned to slaughter.
+“They die of cardiac arrest, haemorrhaging, ruptured aortas, and broken necks, legs, or pelvises,” adding that many horses bred for racing are ultimately abandoned to slaughter.

-They concluded with: “Considering Australians hate cruelty to animals, commemorating a day on which horses routinely die in the Melbourne Cup is fundamentally un-Australian.
+They concluded with, “Considering Australians hate cruelty to animals, commemorating a day on which horses routinely die in the Melbourne Cup is fundamentally un-Australian.
 While public holidays give Aussies a break, horses are breaking legs.”

-The Cliffsfmoher was only 4-years-old, but had already won his owners approximately $1.7 million, according to another statement issued by The Coalition for the Protection of Racehorses.
+The Cliffsfmoher was only 4-years-old but had already won his owners approximately $1.7 million, according to another statement issued by The Coalition for the Protection of Racehorses.
 He has become the sixth horse to die in the Melbourne Cup since 2013.